rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

+# Understanding bfastSpatial

+These guidelines are addressed to everybody that is interested in detecting deforestation from Landsat time series using the bfastSpatial algorithm.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**